Rahul0205/M2-EmbSys/0_Casestudy/README.md

 5.Ultrasonic Sensor
 * An ultrasonic sensor is an electronic device that measures the distance of a target object by emitting ultrasonic sound waves, and converts the reflected sound into an electrical signal.

-6.Water Pump
-* Water pump is used to fill the water in the tank.